-The ministry of Education provides, ensures and safeguards inclusive and equitable quality education to all children and youths on Aruba and has developed lifelong learning opportunities for the community.
-Children are stimulated and supported to discover their gifts, talents and, creativity.
-Education is compulsory for everyone between the ages of four and seventeen.
-Due to the fact that Aruba’s educational system is modeled after the Dutch one, Dutch is the language of instruction in most schools.
-Papiamento has also been introduced as a language of instruction up to and including the fourth grade.
-Spanish and English are also taught from middle school onwards.
+The Ministry of Education provides and safeguards inclusive and equitable quality education to all children and youth on Aruba, and has developed lifelong learning opportunities for the community.
+Children are stimulated and supported to discover their gifts and talents and to be creative.
+Education is compulsory between the ages of four and seventeen.

-Aruba recognizes the important links between health, happiness, and wellbeing.
-Aruba provides its citizens with universal access to healthcare.
-Every legal citizen is eligible to access healthcare, regardless of age, sex, income, or medical history.
-There is equal access to a guaranteed and comprehensive package of health benefits, with possibility of supplementary insurance by private companies.
-The life expectancy on the island is 74 years for men and 80 years for women.
+In Aruba, health, happiness and well-being are interconnected and high on the agenda.
+The country provides universal access to healthcare.
+Every legal citizen and resident is eligible, regardless of their age, gender, income or medical history.
+There is equal access to a guaranteed and comprehensive package of health benefits, with the possibility of supplementary insurance by private companies.

-As a part of its urban renewal plan, Aruba is making more parks and public spaces available for, and conducive to, walking, jogging, and cycling.
-Perhaps the single best example is the construction of a linear park that will follow the gorgeous coastline of Aruba from the Queen Beatrix International Airport to the world famous Palm Beach, home of Aruba’s spectacular hotels.
-The park, when completed, will be one of the world’s longest linear parks, and certainly one of the most beautiful.
+As part of its urban renewal plan, Aruba is making more parks and public spaces available for, and conducive to, walking, jogging, and cycling.
+Perhaps the single best example is the construction of a linear park that will follow the coastline from Reina Beatrix International Airport to Palm Beach, home of Aruba’s upscale hotels.
+The park, when completed, will be one of the world’s longest linear parks.

 Aruba’s mission includes better living standards.
 As Prime Minister Mike Eman said, “We have five-star hotels in Aruba, but we also want five-star schools, hospitals, elderly people’s homes, neighborhoods and a five-star quality of life.”